ewalke0309/Space/README.md

 - Every enemy that you kill gives you 100 points
 ![Image](Scoring.png)
 - 1000 points is the maximum amount you can get.
+- The green power-up gives you shields.
+- THe red power-up allows you to shoot 2 lasers at once.

 ### Credits
 -